-- window for responding and the central importance of this given that, unfortunately, the council cannot vary this time period. - 3.12 Within the relevant legislation, regulations and case law discussed above, the council will strive to facilitate resident engagement, including emphasising the 28 day consultation window.
-The council will: - encourage applicants to hold informal discussions with local residents and businesses, the responsible authorities and others prior to submitting formal licence applications - ensure applicants meet their statutory obligations to publicise their applications; advertising in a local newspaper and posting a notice at or near the premises - when such notices are removed or become defaced the council will require them to be replaced and if appropriate the consultation time period to be restarted - advertise applications on the council's website - alert ward members and parish/town councils of applications in their areas to enable them to discuss matters with residents should they wish - 3.13 When deciding on applications, it would be particularly helpful if members of the public making representations could provide the following: - whether the representation is for or against the application - reference to concerns over the undermining or potential undermining of the Licensing Objectives (as determined by legislation and listed in the council's Licensing Policy) - evidence to support the above.
+3.18 That said, the council will do its utmost to ensure anyone wishing to make a representation is aware of the 28 day window for responding and the central importance of this given that, unfortunately, the council cannot vary this time period.

+3.19 Within the relevant legislation, regulations and case law discussed above, the council will strive to facilitate resident engagement, including emphasising the 28 day consultation window.
+The council will:

+- encourage applicants to hold informal discussions with local residents and businesses, the responsible authorities and others prior to submitting formal licence applications - ensure applicants meet their statutory obligations to publicise their applications; advertising in a local newspaper and posting a notice at or near the premises - when such notices are removed or become defaced the council will require them to be replaced and if appropriate the consultation time period to be restarted - advertise applications on the council's website - alert ward members and parish/town councils of applications in their areas to enable them to discuss matters with residents should they wish

+3.20 To assist the licensing authority in their decision making, members of the public making representations must provide the following:

+- whether the representation is for or against the application - reference to concerns over the undermining or potential undermining of the Licensing Objectives - any evidence to support the above

-How comments made by members of the public feed into the decision making process be fed into the decision-making process.
-Thus, comments from members of the public have a significant role to play in the decision making process.
-The council will share comments with other responsible authorities where the comments relate to that authority's remit.
+How comments made by members of the public feed into the decision making process

+3.21 Provided that relevant representations from members of the public are received by the council within the 28 day consultation period, they will form part of the decision-making process.
+Thus, representations from members of the public have a significant role to play in the decision making process.
+The council will share representations with other responsible authorities where the comments relate to that authority's remit.
 This will:

-3.14 So long as comments from members of the public are received by the council within the 28 day consultation period, they will

-- provide information which the responsible authority can draw on when considering what representations, if any, it wishes to make - assist the responsible authority in determining what conditions, if any, it would wish to see attached to a grant approval - enable the responsible authority to assess whether it needs to carry out any further investigations itself. - 3.15 The council will also share comments with the applicant as required by law.
-This will: - assist the applicant to better understand how the proposal could impact on local people - enable the applicant to make amendments to, or withdraw, the application to mitigate or allay concerns raised - provide the applicant with the opportunity to better explain what is proposed and/or address any misunderstandings; this in itself may mitigate or allay concerns - 3.16 To be a valid representation then the person making the representation must be clearly identifiable and give their address.
-The representation must be 'relevant', and must not be 'vexatious' or 'frivolous'. - 3.17 A representation is 'relevant' if it is argued that the granting of the licence would be likely to have an impact on at least one of the licensing objectives.
-So, for example, a representation from a local businessperson about the commercial damage caused by competition from new licensed premises would not be
+- provide information which the responsible authority can draw on when considering what representations, if any, it wishes to make - assist the responsible authority in determining what conditions, if any, it would wish to see attached to a grant approval - enable the responsible authority to assess whether it needs to carry out any further investigations itself.

+3.22 The council will also share comments with the applicant as required by law.
+This will:

+- assist the applicant to better understand how the proposal could impact on local people - enable the applicant to make amendments to, or withdraw, the application to mitigate or allay concerns raised

+• provide the applicant with the opportunity to better explain what is proposed and/or address any misunderstandings; this in itself may mitigate or allay concerns

-- relevant as prevention of a detrimental impact on other commercial premises is not one of the four licensing objectives. - 3.18 A representation may be considered 'vexatious' if it appears intended to cause aggravation or annoyance, whether to a competitor or other person, without reasonable cause or justification.
-Vexatious circumstances may arise because of disputes between rival businesses. - 3.19 'Frivolous' representations are essentially those lacking seriousness.
-Frivolous representations could concern issues which are, at most, minor and/or for which no remedial steps would be warranted or proportionate. - 3.20 Any person who is aggrieved by a rejection of their representations as either vexatious of frivolous may lodged a complaint through the council's corporate complaints procedure.
-A person may also challenge the authority's decision by way of judicial review. - 3.21 If the issues raised by members of the public cannot be mitigated by the applicant through informal discussion, nor allayed to the satisfaction of the responsible authorities, then the council will, within 28 days of the close of the consultation, hold a public hearing of the Licensing Committee, or a subcommittee, to consider and determine the application. - 3.22 Determining applications is dealt with in Section 4 below.
+3.23 If the issues raised by members of the public cannot be mitigated by the applicant through informal discussion, nor allayed to the satisfaction of the responsible authorities, then the council will, within 20 working days of the close of the consultation, hold a public hearing of the Licensing Committee, or a sub-committee, to consider and determine the application.

+3.24 Determining applications is dealt with in Section 4 below.